CodieM/grenoffe.github.io/index.markdown

 ### Ghosty Boi

 A top down action/adventure game where you play as a ghost who helps a lost adventurer escape from a dangerous cave.
-Working with a small group, I did most of the programming for this prject, while my team members worked on art, level design, and storytelling!
+Working with a small group, I did most of the programming for this project, while my team members worked on art, level design, and storytelling!

 ![Ghosty Boi](https://media.giphy.com/media/6dHFZoNBeb30Jerj1F/giphy.gif)